 To make a successful app requires a variety of skills and specializiations (e.g., see all the app-related services we offer).
 Remember that the cost to bring an app to market go beyond a simple v1.0 budget.
 The costs are much more than the initial, UX, design, development, or project management dollars.
 There will be at a minimum budget required for ongoing updates and potentially, some server costs.

 If you're really going to give your app—and yourself—a chance, other considerations need to be made.
 You have to pay yourself, evaluate the cost for support time (if you're doing that yourself), consider any hard costs for marketing and advertising, and comparable items.
 These other costs are part of what Jason included in his total suggested first year raise.
-If you're an existing company hiring an outside firm to build an app, these costs are likely accounted for already.
+If you're an existing company hiring an outside firm like Savvy Apps to build an app, these costs are likely accounted for already.
 If you're an individual or early-stage venture, just ensure you include those costs to truly evaluate the bottom-line for bringing an app to market.

 Join 20,000+ Other Readers